HumanCellAtlas/data-portal-content/content/guides/userguides/exploring-projects.md

 For each project, the HCA DCP maintains a project specific tsv file containing the full project metadata.
 The tsv contains a row for each file in the project and columns for each metadata property.
 Meanings of the metadata properties are listed in the [HCA Metadata Dictionary](/metadata).

  The metadata tsv file gives a flattened representation of the projects metadata graph that can be sorted and filtered using standard spreadsheet or data manipulation tools.

+ The "Project Downloads" section of the project details page contains a link to download the project metadata file.

 ![Project Downloads](./_images/exploring-projects-project-downloads.png "Project Downloads") **Figure 3**: The "Project Downloads" section of the project details page.

-Selecting the tsv download icon immediately downloads the projects metadata tsv file.
 Metadata file sizes vary across projects but will generally be between 1 and 100 megabytes.

 The tsv file is named after the project and includes the date and time the file was created.
 For example: